 #1: Define Problems to Solve with Segmentation

 What are the exact problems you are hoping to solve with segmentation?
 By outlining these, you give yourself a plan for moving forward.

-These problems can and should cross departments.
+These problems can and do cross departments.
 Marketing may want a better idea of how their campaigns influence specific segments.
 Sales may want to create separate optimized sales sequences for different customer types.
-Engineering might want a better idea of what customer feedback should be prioritized, based on data.
+Engineering might want to know what customer feedback should be prioritized, based on data.

-Each of these problems-to-solve requires different information.
+Each of these problems requires different information.
 Know what you want to solve so that you can collect and analyze data with those problems in mind.

-Choosing the right variables ultimately decides how effective your segmentation program is.
+Choosing the right variables ultimately determines the effectiveness of your segmentation program.
 To start, make sure that you are choosing data variables that are collected for a majority of your customers.

-Once you know the ideal variables to use for segmentation, you can look to improve your collection initiatives for those data points.
+Once you know the ideal variables to use for segmentation, you can look to improve your data collection initiatives for those data points.
 Then, you can create more targeted customer segments around that data.

 Ensuring that your data is accurate, properly formatted, standardized, and consolidated is necessary to ensure accurate segmentation and well-defined customer segments.